patric-boehner/cmb2-starter-testimonials-plugin/README.md

 The custom taxonomy is commented out in the ```cpt-testimonials.php``` file by default.

 ## Structure
 For the sake of reference and later styling, the structure for the testimonials as output via the ```content-testimonial.php``` file is outlined bellow.
-Some of the structure is conditional depending on what metadata fields are provided:
+Some of the structure is conditional depending on what metadata fields are provided.
+See the sample sass file.

 ```html
 <div class="testimonial">